Click the index button below to see all my posts from France.

 Occitanie & Provence

 - Marvel at the incredible Pont du Gard, and the picturesque natural surroundings.
-We enjoyed a picnic on the grounds, and viewed the ancient Roman aqueduct from varied angles before exploring the museum.
+We enjoyed a picnic on the grounds, and viewed the ancient Roman aqueduct bridge from varied angles before exploring the museum.

 - Ogle at lesser-visited ancient Roman sites in Orange – the theater and triumphant arch are magnificent!

 - Explore 2,000-year-old Roman sites in Nîmes.
 The Arena and Maison Carrée temple are the star sites, but the Tour Magne and Castellum Aquae (end of the Nîmes aqueduct) are interesting too, particularly if you like Roman history.